-Execution risk is the risk resulting from poor broker execution and / or the misunderstanding of a client order.
+Execution risk is the risk resulting from poor broker execution and / or the misunderstanding of a client order or a client reneging on an order.
 The systems and controls in place mean this this risk is unlikely to materialise and such errors are historically rare.